The best markets in London

-From food markets to flower markets, vintage fashion to wholesale – London’s markets are buzzing.
+From fresh food to flower markets, vintage fashion to wholesale – London’s markets are buzzing.
 The great news is many of the best are right on the doorstep of our Fenchurch Street terminus station making it very easy to hop off the train and explore.

 Back in the 1960s Spitalfields enjoyed a heyday as a fruits and veg market.
 These days it’s enjoying a revival as one of London’s trendiest crafts, fashion and food markets.
 Perfect for browsing, you might find a vintage-style hat, cutting-edge jewellery, kitchen bric-a-brac, African textiles or a dusty old tome depending on who’s selling that day.

-Old Spitalfields Market, Spitalfields, London E1 6EW
+Old Spitalfields Market, Spitalfields, London E1 6EW (15 minute walk from Fenchurch Street station)

 Head on over to Hackney’s hip Broadway Market to experience an eclectic mix of goods from local farmers, artists and craftspeople.
 Roam the stalls to hunt out delicious ingredients, home-cooked snacks and unique and unusual clothes.
 It’s also a great place to pick up unique gifts for your friends.